pacocp/digital-garden/content/books.md

 truly engage with this book.
 I don't know if it is because how it is written, which is mainly autobiographical or when I read it, but maybe I will re-read it in the future.

+## Obfuscation

+#### A User's Guide for Privacy and Protest

+*Finn Brunton, Helen Nissenbaum*

+Nowadays privacy is a hot topic.
+Companies sell our data, but because we are using their services for free.
+It is true that leaving those servicies is an utopia, but obfuscation gives a path to fight for privacy while using these services.
+Really interesting book, and I keed an eye on the tools they describe [trackmenot](http://trackmenot.io/) and [Adnauseam](https://adnauseam.io/).